- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 Gargantuan Floodgate that Blocked Japanese Tsunami Elicits Waves of Gratitude

 And it didn’t.
-Although the powerful waves struck the floodgate and broke the floodgate in March, their force was broken by the concrete barrier .
-Only one resident is missing.
-Reports show that local villagers have been visiting Wamura’s grave in order to give thanks for his unwavering convictions that essentially saved their lives.
+Although the powerful waves struck the floodgate and broke the floodgate in during the tsunami, their force was broken by the concrete barrier .
+Only one resident went missing.
+Reports show that local villagers visited Wamura’s grave in order to give thanks for his unwavering convictions that essentially saved their lives.

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com